 Shell plating repairs across Europe

-Over the last few months our teams traveled across Europe to perform hull repairs on a wide range of vessels, including a cruise ship, a container vessel, a drill ship, a roro vessel and a tanker.
-In this article we give you a summary of a few operations to illustrate the diversity of shell plating repairs our diver/technicians are trained for.
+For the operations in this article our teams traveled across Europe to perform hull repairs on a wide range of vessels, including, a container vessel, a drill ship, a roro vessel and a tanker.

 Insert repairs in Rotterdam and Palermo

-In Rotterdam our men performed insert repairs on a 145-meter tanker and a 300-meter container vessel.
+In Rotterdam our divers performed insert repairs on a 145-meter tanker and a 300-meter container vessel.
 These operations were carried out afloat with the use of an external cofferdam.

-We have a wide range of standard cofferdams available at our offices, but a tailor-made cofferdam can also be created to fit a specific hull shape.
+A wide range of standard cofferdams is available at the Hydrex offices, but a tailor-made cofferdam can also be created to fit a specific hull shape.
 This was the case for the insert repair on a 228-meter drill ship in Palermo, Italy.

 A section of the damaged plating is then removed.
-The size of this area is decided in communication with the classification society and the owner.
-Next our team prepares the edges of the hole for the insert and they position the new plate.
+The size of this area is decided in coordination with the classification society and the owner.
+Next the team prepares the edges of the hole for the insert, and they position the new plate.
 The insert is then welded following the Hydrex procedure for insert plates, using a full penetration weld.

 Next an independent inspector carries out ultrasonic testing and the repair is approved by the classification surveyor who is present during the operation.
-Finally our men reinstall any obstacles they removed and detach the cofferdam from the hull.
+Finally, the diver/technicians reinstall any obstructing parts they removed and detach the cofferdam from the hull.

 Crack repair in Zeebrugge

-When the work area was certified gas free, our divers started the operation with an inspection of the damaged area and this on both sides of the hull.
+When the work area was certified gas free, the divers started the operation with an inspection of the damaged area on both sides of the hull.
 Next the team installed a cofferdam on the outside of the hull.
 This allowed them to perform work on the crack inside the ballast tank without water ingress.

 The repair was inspected and approved by the attending class surveyor.
-Our team concluded the repair by removing the cofferdam.
+The operation was concluded by removing the cofferdam.

 Conclusion